buggyrace/buggy-race-about/docs/about/design.md

 ## It's OK to expose students to things they don't know

-**If it's working, and in context, they can and will figure it out**
+**If it's working, and in context, they can and probably will figure it out.**

 There's SQL in the buggy racing project, even though we didn't teach it explicitly when we ran this project.
 That's because — provided students are